Source: Seahawks add Brown to WR corps

 In five seasons with the Cardinals, Brown has caught 86 passes for 1,177 yards and nine touchdowns.

-ESPN's Josh Weinfuss contributed to this report.
+ESPN's Josh Weinfuss and Brady Henderson contributed to this report.